 - Non-Approval: While an extremely rare occurrence, applications that are found to have risks which outweigh the potential benefits to subjects and/or society will receive a non-approval and the research will not be allowed to be conducted.
 If the IRB decides to disapprove a research activity, it shall include in its written notification a statement of the reasons for its decision and give the investigator an opportunity to respond in writing.
 After the receipt of a written appeal, the IRB will vote again.
 The second vote of the IRB is final.
 Institutional administrative officials may not override this decision.

-If you wish to conduct a research study at Smith College that has been approved by another institution (primary IRB), you must also receive approval from the Smith College IRB.
+If you wish to conduct a research study at Smith College that has been approved by another institution (primary IRB), you will be required to submit your protocol and all related materials and documents to the Smith IRB, along with the approval letter from the other institution for review.
+In most cases, the Smith IRB will defer oversight to the primary IRB.
 The review performed by the primary IRB must meet the human subject protection requirements of the Smith IRB.
 Approval by the primary IRB does not guarantee approval by the Smith IRB.

 Instructions for Submission